The Six Principles of Nurture

-Nurture as a practice means relating to and coaching children and young people to help them form positive relationships, build resilience and improve their social, emotional and mental health and wellbeing.
+Nurture is a way of coaching children and young people to help them form positive relationships, build resilience and improve their social, emotional and mental health.
 When used in school, nurture improves attendance, behaviour and attainment, and ensures every child is able to learn.
 A solid understanding of The Six Principles of Nurture is crucial for education professionals looking to implement nurture in their settings.

 1. Children’s learning is understood developmentally